erkannt/rknt-blag/content/post/screwless_and_clueless.md

 The arrangement of the spaces, roof, entrance and window are arranged to match an arrival in the evening and leaving in the morning.
 The entrance and lower part of the roof face towards the setting sun.
-The window and second plattform face the rising sun, creating an alarm clock and breakfast room ^^
+The window and second platform face the rising sun, creating an alarm clock and breakfast room ^^

 ![From our design proposal/application.](/img/screwless_and_clueless/shelterforhumans.png)

 Aside from the functional considerations our main driver was simplicity.
 So we went with a single pitch roof, a single window, rectangular footprint and finally: no door.
 Instead of a door the roof extends over the porch of the entrance.
-By staggering the walls and placing the entrance at the low side of the roof the inteterior is sheltered, even without a door.
+By staggering the walls and placing the entrance at the low side of the roof the interior is sheltered, even without a door.

 Having people stoop down to enter the cabin also ended up impacting the experience of the space.
-For one it immediatly feels spacious upon entering, coming from a stoop and then having ones eye drawn to the high window while.
+For one it immediately feels spacious upon entering, coming from a stoop and then having ones eye drawn to the high window while.
 It also made the space feel quite safe, as anybody entering comes in with their head bowed down.

 With these key decisions we submitted the [proposal/application](/img/screwless_and_clueless/ShelterForHumans.pdf) for the cabin.